High School Based

 Example: High School GPA of a 2.85 X 30 = 85.5 + 19 = 104.5

-- Application fee is waived for these students.
+- Application fee is waived for students in the high school based program.

 - Students who are permanent residents must supply a copy of their PR documentation.